Explicit Acyclic Models and (Co)Chain Operations: Preliminaries on Operads

-A {\it symmetric operad} is a collection of objects $P(n)$, $n \geq 1$, in a symmetric monoidal category, together with structure maps that satisfy a number of conditions.
-There should be a {\it left} group action of $\Sigma_r$ on each $P(r)$.
-In all cases of interest to us, the component $P(1)$ is a unit object for the product in the category.
-The maps $\cO_P$ should satisfy a {\it unit axiom}, an {\it associativity axiom}, and an {\it equivariance axiom}.
-The unit axiom is usually pretty obvious and deals with cases where $r = 1$ or all of the $s_i = 1.$ In both cases corresponding $\cO_P$ maps are identities.
-The associativity axiom states that a certain big diagram commutes.
+We need to set out some conventions concerning the axioms for operads.
+We also need to develop carefully what is known as the {\it symmetric group operad} in the category of sets.
+In Subsection 18.3 we develop carefully the $End$ and $CoEnd$ operads in the category of chain complexes and the functorial Eilenberg-Zilber operad for simplicial sets. \begin{rem} The associativity axiom states that a certain big diagram commutes.
 That diagram is built given sums $s = \sum_{i=1}^r s_i$ and $s_i = \sum_{j=1}^{r_i} s_{ij}$.
 The equal sign on the left side of the diagram below refers to the canonical isomorphism that permutes factors in the symmetric monoidal category.
 For example, in categories of chain complexes, there will be some Koszul signs.